 If golfing is what you crave, then you will not want to miss the 18-hole, par 70 golf course at Roman Nose State Park.
 While swinging away at this fantastic course, you will encounter natural hazards, sloping grass greens, and views of the lake and surrounding mesas to inspire you to forge on and do your best.
 Should you wish to practice getting your putt into the hole for a win, there is a putting green.
 Other facilities include a pro shop with cart or club rentals if you do not have your own, as well as snacks and drinks.

 Touring the Visitor's Center

 If you want to learn more about the park's history, park your RV at the Visitor Center and check out the exhibits inside.
-Walk through and learn about Chief Henry Roman Nose, who died in 1917 in the canyon, along with the other cultural history of the park.
-You can ask the park rangers any questions that you may have about the park, as well as about the wildlife that calls Roman Nose State Park home.
+Walkthrough and learn about Chief Henry Roman Nose, who died in 1917 in the canyon, along with the other cultural history of the park.
+You can ask the park rangers any questions that you may have about the park, as well as learn about the wildlife that calls Roman Nose State Park home.

 Taking a Historic Walking Tour

 If you've ever wanted to be an avid equestrian, you will love the opportunity to hit the trail at Roman Nose State Park.
-This state park has guided horseback riding that will fulfill your horseback riding needs.
-Whether you are in the mood for a one-hour or two-hour horseback trail ride, your guide will ensure that you have a memorable time while you explore the beautiful array of scenery in the park along well-groomed and marked trails.
+This state park has guided horseback riding that will fulfill your horseback riding dreams.
+Whether you are in the mood for a one-hour or two-hour horseback trail ride, your guide will ensure that you have a memorable time while you explore the beautiful array of scenery in the park along the well-groomed and marked trails.